pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

     `sparseDims` when specified: `self.shape[:sparseDims] ==
     fill_value.shape`.

-11. Sparse tensors with defined fill-value have intrinsic constraints between all the unspecified tensor elements (these are always equal) that must be taken into account when implementing Autograd backward methods for functions that receive sparse tensors as inputs.
+11. Sparse tensors with defined fill value have intrinsic constraints between all the unspecified tensor elements (these are always equal) that must be taken into account when implementing Autograd backward methods for functions that receive sparse tensors as inputs.

-    Sparse tensors with indefined fill-value don't have the intrinsic constraints as discussed above.
+    Sparse tensors with undefined fill value don't have the intrinsic constraints as discussed above.

 ### Future extensions and existing issues

-12. For Graph domain, the indefined fill-value can be specified as a tensor with zero dimension(s) that satisfies all the relations listed above except point 5.
-Invalidation of the point 5 will provide a consistent way to differentiate between defined and indefined fill-values.
+12. For Graph domain, the undefined fill value can be specified as a tensor with zero dimension(s) that satisfies all the relations listed above except point 5.
+Invalidation of the point 5 will provide a consistent way to differentiate between defined and undefined fill values.

-    For instance, to reset a fill-value of a sparse tensor to indefined fill-value, one can use:
+    For instance, to reset a fill value of a sparse tensor to undefined fill value, one can use:

     ```python
     A.fill_value().resize_((0,) * len(A.values().shape[1:]))
     ```

-    Note that this operation is reversible, that is, to reset a indefined fill-value to a defined value, say `1.2`, one can use:
+    Note that this operation is reversible, that is, to reset a undefined fill value to a defined value, say `1.2`, one can use:

     ```python
     A.fill_value().resize_(A.values().shape[1:]).fill_(1.2)
     ```

-    This works only when the initial fill-value of `A` is a defined value with the shape constraints specified in point 5.
+    This works only when the initial fill value of `A` is a defined value with the shape constraints specified in point 5.

-13. The introduction of non-zero fill-value feature requires revisiting the existing sparse tensor API.
+13. The introduction of nonzero fill value feature requires revisiting the existing sparse tensor API.

-    1. The acronym NNZ means the "Number of Non-Zeros" in a sparse tensor.
+    1. The acronym NNZ means the "Number of nonzeros" in a sparse tensor.
 In PyTorch, this acronym is used in several places:

        - in the implementations of sparse tensor and related